federicoInserra/Big-Project-IoT/3rdDelivery/Architecture.md

 * Dynamic NFC tag based on M24SR
 * ISM43362 Wi-Fi module

-Considering that the M24SR is just a Dynamic NFC tag and not an NFC reader, we can't use an object with an NFC tag on it, but we have to use a Smartphone that can act as reader/writer to write on the NFC EEPROM.
+Considering that the M24SR is just a Dynamic NFC tag and not an NFC reader, we can't use an object with an NFC tag on it, but we have to use a Smartphone that can act as a reader/writer to write on the NFC EEPROM.
+The smartphone can write on the NFC tag using the WEB NFC APIs.

 ## High-level scheme